HEALTH CHAMPIONING SOLUTIONS

 Laws and Executive Orders (EOs) regarding healthcare under "public health"

-Created by Todd Calendar, Esquire
+Created by Todd Callender, Esquire

 H.R.3832 - Disease X Act of 2023 118th Congress (2023-2024)